 Northern Ireland

-- Solicitors are responsible for calculating whether you qualify for legal aid.
-Find out more at nidirect
+- Solicitors are responsible for calculating whether you qualify for legal aidOpens in a new window.
+Find out more at nidirect.

-- For information about help with court fees, go to the Department of Justice website
+- For information about help with court feesOpens in a new window, go to the Department of Justice website.

 Scotland